MicrosoftDocs/azure-dev-docs/articles/go/manage-resource-groups.md

     - The `subscriptionId` value is retrieved from the `ARM_SUBSCRIPTION_ID` environment variable.
     - The `location` and `resourceGroupName` strings have been given test values.
 If necessary, change those values to something appropriate for your environment.

-1. Run the [go mod tidy](https://golang.org/ref/mod#go-mod-tidy) command to clean up the dependencies in the `go.mod` file based on your source code.
+1. Run [go mod tidy](https://golang.org/ref/mod#go-mod-tidy) to clean up the dependencies in the `go.mod` file based on your source code.

     ```cmd
     go mod tidy
     ```

-1. Run the [`go run`](https://pkg.go.dev/cmd/go/internal/run) command to build and run the app.
+1. Run [`go run`](https://pkg.go.dev/cmd/go/internal/run) to build and run the app.

     ```cmd
     go run .